 Emory, he served as class president, president of Phi Delta Theta, captain of the varsity soccer team, and a member of Omicron Delta Kappa Honor Society.
 From 1965 through 1993, Mr. Coppedge practiced law in Dalton, Georgia with Mitchell, Coppedge, Wester, Bisson & Miller.
 In 1993, Mr. Coppedge formed a new law firm.

 Mr. Coppedge is married to the former Patricia Ann Martin of Jackson, Mississippi.
 Mrs. Coppedge is the owner of a business which sells designer apparel for women.
-Mr. and Mrs. Coppedge are the parents of three children, Susan Amato, who is Director of the Office to Monitor and Combat Trafficking in Persons; Reverend Doctor Elizabeth Coppedge Henley, Chief Operating Office of the Reynolds Foundation and the Methodist Foundation of Western North Carolina; and Warren, III, who is the President of Kalmia, LLC which installs synthetic, architectural and athletic turf throughout the United States.
-Warren and Patti have five grandchildren.
+Mr. and Mrs. Coppedge are the parents of three children, Ambassador Susan Coppedge Amato (RET); who is a former United States Assistant Attorney for Northern District of Georgia; Reverend Doctor Elizabeth Coppedge Henley, Chief Operating Office of the Reynolds Foundation and the Methodist Foundation of Western North Carolina; and Warren, III, who is the President of Kalmia, LLC which installs synthetic, architectural and athletic turf throughout the United States.
+Warren and Patti have six grandchildren.

 The Coppedges are active in the First United Methodist Church of Dalton, where Mr. Coppedge has been lay leader and a Sunday School teacher.
 He has served on the Committee for Finance and Administration of the North Georgia Conference of the United Methodist Church.
 Mr. Coppedge is also a member of the Kiwanis Club of Dalton, where he has served as President and Lieutenant Governor.
 He has been President of the Dalton-Whitfield Chamber of Commerce.
 He is a member of the Gridiron Society, and has been involved in many other civic, educational and cultural endeavors.